emiago/sipgo/example/proxysip/README.md

 ```

-# Stress testing with sipp
+# Stress testing UDP with sipp (sipgo and opensips)

-SIPGO can handle a lot of calls in sec, and lot of performance improvements are done.
+*SIPGO can handle a lot of calls in sec, and lot of performance improvements are done.*
 We are comparing with `opensips` (C based) so you can find similar configuration for opensips, handling simple proxy behavior.

 **NOTE**: *Consider this test results are not `100%` accurate.
 They probably need better setup, but for now they are added for some overview.*

 This tests are done on local machine using docker, so they should be easily rerun on different env.
-(Contributions are welcome, I would place your results here)
 Due to local resources limitation we limit our proxy to 4 CPU cores.

 In stress testing we are looking: